GeoWebCache/geowebcache/documentation/en/user/source/quickstart/index.rst

 Metatile factor
 ~~~~~~~~~~~~~~~

 It is possible to change the metatiling factor by changing the third ``constructor-arg`` value.
 This will affect all layers derived from this document.
-See the :ref:`metatile` section for more information.
+See the :ref:`concepts.metatiles` section for more information.

 Multiple capabilities documents
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~